 Why the European Convention is relevant in applying the Equality Act

 Therefore in deciding for example whether it would be a “reasonable” adjustment for the bank in the example above to allow an alternative means of communicating, the court should interpret “reasonable” in a way that avoids unlawful interference in the person’s private and family life.
-If having family or friends speak for the person would be an unjustified breach of Article 8, the bank should not be able to propose that as a viable alternative, rather than a secure online chat for example which respects the person’s privacy.
+If having family or friends speak for the person would be an unjustified breach of Article 8 (or of Article 14 with Article 8), the bank should not be able to propose that as a viable alternative, rather than a secure online chat for example which respects the person’s privacy.

 As well as applying to the reasonable adjustment duty, the European Convention should apply in a similar way to the justification defence under the Equality Act.